StoryScience/FetchFin/README.md

 # FetchFin
-Fetch data from okcoin's api.
+Fetch data from okcoin & neteast api.

-Store the data into local MySQL database.
+Store the data into local MySQL database & local folders.

 Users should create a schema named bitcoin_database in MySQL before run it.